Dropsource/monarch/monarch/README.md

 to display your stories in the Monarch desktop app.
 You can now see your stories in isolation, without all of your app's dependencies.

+You can see your stories in the Monarch macOS or Windows desktop apps.

 ![](https://github.com/Dropsource/monarch/blob/master/monarch/docs/images/monarch_macos_long_title.png)
 ![](https://github.com/Dropsource/monarch/blob/master/monarch/docs/images/monarch_windows_long_title.png)